-Premier Appraisal of SoCal maintains the highest professional ethics
+Honesty and Integrity: Premier Appraisal of SoCal

-Premier Appraisal of SoCal holds itself to the industry standards and mandates set in place for ethics.
-We won't accept anything less from ourselves.
-Working on orders that contingency fees is never an option.
-That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
-Another practice that's restricted is doing assignments on percentage fees.
-That is perhaps the appraisal professions most important rule, because it would tend to make appraisers raise the value of homes or properties to increase their paycheck.
-We set ourselves to a higher standard.
-Other unprofessional practices may be established by state law or professional organizations to which an appraiser belongs.
+When creating reports, we follow the highest ethical standards possible.
+Doing assignments on contingency fees is not something we can consider That is, we don't agree to do an appraisal report and collect the fee only if the loan closes.
+We can't do assignments on percentage fees.
+That is perhaps the appraisal industries biggest no-no, because it would invite appraisal fraud since raising the value of the home would inflate the fee.
+We don't do that.
+Other unethical practices may be established by state law or professional organizations to which an appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be assured we are doing everything we can to provide an unbiased determination of the home or property value.

 As soon as you request an appraisal from Premier Appraisal of SoCal we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.